Looking to find some u-u-unbelievable letter U worksheets for your kindergarten students or preschoolers?

 This letter U make-your-own-book is always one of my favorite hands-on activities.

-Over several days, have your child color, cut out, and assemble their book.
+Over several days, have your child color, cut out, and assemble his book.

 I know “ugly” is never a word that you want your child to use, but use this word as a teaching opportunity.